 Navigation is straightforward via the large membrane buttons on the front, which are usable even when you’re wearing gloves.
-The device can decipher the full range of generic and manufacturer-specific error codes, and can be updated online.
+The device is able to decipher the full range of generic and manufacturer-specific error codes, and can be updated online.

 The Nexpeak also monitors the battery voltage when it’s performing its other diagnostics, and will alert you when it’s too high or low.
 Once you’ve discovered what the actual error is, you can also turn off the check light directly from the device.